m-saurabh01/m-saurabh01/README.md

 **Full Stack Java Developer | AI and Cloud Enthusiast**

 I am a software developer with 2.5+ years of experience in building secure, scalable, and high-performance applications.
-My expertise spans full-stack development with **Spring Boot, Angular, React, and FastAPI**, combined with a strong background in **microservices, cloud platform, and AI-driven systems**.
+My expertise spans full-stack development with **Spring Boot, Angular, React, and FastAPI**, combined with a strong background in **microservices, cloud platform, and AI-driven system**.

 ---